 Scarring is minimal in most eyelid lift surgery cases.
 If the surgeon makes an incision within the lower lid, the scars will not be noticeable from outside.

-Compassionate cosmetic surgeon Dr. Roger Tsai receives patients from West Hollywood, Beverly Hills, Los Angeles, CA, and nearby areas in The Golden State for eyelid surgery.
+Compassionate cosmetic surgeon Roger Tsai, MD receives patients from West Hollywood, Beverly Hills, Los Angeles, CA, and nearby areas in The Golden State for eyelid surgery.